xavierchow/vim-sequence-diagram/README.md

 And its [online editing feature](https://bramp.github.io/js-sequence-diagrams/) is cool as well.
 However, there're 2 drawbacks:

-1. Online editing is opt to lost, especiall an unexpected browser fresh or history-back.
+1. Online editing is opt to lost, especially with an unexpected browser fresh or history-back.
-2. You have to copy&paste between the online web page and your text editor.
+2. You have to copy&paste between the online web page and your text editor repeatedly for updating/preview.

-This vim plugin helps you hanlde the issues above, write your sequence defination in vim, press a hotkey to preview it in browser!
+This vim plugin helps you hanlde the issues above, write your sequence diagram description in vim, press a hotkey to preview it in browser!

 Installation
 ------------